emmanueltouzery/cigale-timesheet/README.md

 ## Installation

-As it's written in Haskell, it should run fine on linux, OSX and Windows, however I develop it on linux and I expect installing on Windows would be [painful][] because of dependencies.
+As it's written in Haskell, it should run fine on linux and OSX; I develop it on linux and I expect installing on Windows would be [painful][] because of dependencies and in quite some places I assume unix systems.

+Also on linux, installation will take a long (long, long) time, because it will build many dependencies from source (including, if needed, bootstrap a haskell->javascript compiler).

-First you need to install the Haskell platform.
+First you need to install the [stack package manager][].
+You also need to install `node.js`, the zlib, sqlite, openssl & ncurses/tinfo devel packages (see lower).
+To prevent errors like `/usr/bin/ld: cannot find -ltinfo`, run:

+    sudo dnf install ncurses-devel (fedora)
+    sudo apt-get install libtinfo-dev (debian/ubuntu)

+On Fedora you'll also want to run:

+    sudo dnf install zlib-devel openssl-devel sqlite-devel

 Then to install, run:

-	cabal install
+	bash install.sh

 Note that it will download and build quite some libraries so it'll run for a while.